528-dev/Cornell-CS3110-OCaml/OCaml.md

 ## 3.12 Static Checking of Pattern Matching

-OCaml’s static checking is not only type checking
+OCaml's static checking is not only type checking

 e.g.